nolanlawson/pinafore/docs/User-Guide.md

 ## Multiple instances

-You can manage you instances in the settings:
+You can manage your instances in the settings:

 ![Screenshot of instance settings with a list of instances](https://github.com/nolanlawson/pinafore/blob/master/docs/Screenshot5.png)